adnammit/notes/react.md

 	* "local global" states
 	* you can have compound components and context makes that nicer -- you can have a context for all the sub-components
 	* nested contexts
-* Performer sets context value, Consumer interprets that value and renders
+* Provider sets context value, Consumer interprets that value and renders
 ```javascript
 const { Provider, Consumer } = React.createContext("");
 <Provider value="Pat">